-During the first week, apprentices will participate in field experiences around the Roaring Fork Valley for first-hand exposure to careers and topics in sustainability science and education.
-The apprentice will develop an individual research plan to delve into a chosen career.
-This week will culminate with an overnight camping trip on Thursday night (6/25).
+The focus of the first week is on learning about the wide variety of environmental careers.
+Apprentices will participate in experiences around the Roaring Fork Valley for first-hand exposure to careers and topics in sustainability, science and education.
+The apprentices will reflect on their experiences and develop a plan to further explore their chosen career pathways.
+This week will culminate with a short presentation of what the apprentices have learned.

 Participants can get credit toward the cost of the Apprenticeship by volunteering as an Educator-in-Training (EIT).
 We will discount tuition by 50% for youth who volunteer as an EIT for one week.
 The tuition fee is waived completely for those who commit to two or more weeks as an EIT.